-Fort Clatsop, Astoria, OR Clatsop traders come to sell food and a slave boy.
+Clatsop traders come to the fort to sell food and a slave boy.
 Every offer is declined except for some sturgeon.
-The hunters find elk nearly ten miles from the fort.
+The hunters find elk nearly ten miles out, and Lewis discusses the white-tailed jackrabbit.

 Clatsop Traders